Coleus99/cv-project/README.md

 # cv-project
-Part of the Odin Project Full-Stack JS course
+Part of the Odin Project Full-Stack JS course.
+[Live preview](https://coleus99.github.io/cv-project/)

 ## Objectives
 * Build a CV in HTML using React